Skip to main content

 Danielle Valdes-Jimenez

-Employer Engagement Manager, New Hire and Employer Services
+Employer Engagement Manager, New Hire Reporting and Employer Services

-Danielle Jimenez works with clients, project management, and executive management to establish outreach plans, objectives, and initiatives while driving the use of scientific theory and research to enhance all communications.
+As Outreach Manager for the New Hire and Employer Services practice, Danielle Valdes-Jimenez partners with clients, project management, and executive management to design outreach plans, objectives, and initiatives while driving the use of scientific theory and research to enhance all communications.
 She was instrumental in forming Maximus 360 Employer Engagement, an outreach strategy that uses behavioral nudges to drive compliance with new hire reporting laws.
 This outreach strategy changed employer engagement from a relationship of enforcement to cooperative trust among employers, increasing project metrics across the board.